Wappinger: Name

 Anthropologist Ives Goddard suggests the Munsee language-word wápinkw, used by the Lenape and meaning "opossum", might be related to the name Wappinger.
 No evidence supports the folk etymology of the name coming from a word meaning "easterner," as suggested by Edward Manning Ruttenber in 1906 and John Reed Swanton in 1952.

 Others suggest that Wappinger is anglicized from the Dutch word wapendragers, meaning "weapon-bearers", alluding to the warring relationship between the Dutch and the Wappinger.
 Such reference would correspond to a first appearance in 1643.
-This was thirty-four years after the Dutch aboard Hudson's Half Moon may have learned the name the people called themselves.
+This was thirty-four years after the Dutch aboard Hudson's Half Moon would have enquired what the people called themselves.
 The 1643 date reflects a period of great conflict with the natives, including the preemptive Pavonia massacre by the Dutch, which precipitated Kieft's War.

 Language

 The Wappinger were most closely related to the Munsee, a large subgroup of the Lenape people.
 All three were among the Eastern Algonquian-speaking subgroup of the Algonquian peoples.
 They spoke using very similar Lenape languages, with the Wappinger dialect most closely related to the Munsee language.

-Their nearest allies were the Mohican to the north, the Montaukett to the southeast on Long Island, and the remaining New England tribes to the east.
+Their nearest allies were the Mohican to the north, the Montaukett to the southeast on Long Island, and other Algonquin tribes to the east.
 Like the Lenape, the Wappinger were highly decentralized as a people.
 They formed approximately 18 loosely associated bands that had established geographic territories.

 History

-The Wappinger were omnivorous, living in seasonal camps where they hunted game, fished the rivers and streams, collected shellfish, and gathered fruits, flowers, seeds, roots, nuts and honey.
-Practicing seasonal agriculture, they grew corn, beans, and various species of squash.
-By the time of contact first with Europeans in 1609, their settlements included camps along the major rivers between the Hudson and Housatonic, with larger villages located at the river mouths.
-Settlements near fresh water and arable land could remain in one location for about twenty years, until the people moved to another place some miles away.
-Despite many references to their villages and other site types by early European explorers and settlers, few contact-period sites have been identified in southeastern New York (Funk 1976).
+The Wappinger had summer and winter camps.
+They cultivated maize, beans, and various species of squash.
+They also hunted game, fished, collected shellfish, and gathered fruits, flowers, seeds, roots, and nuts.
+By 1609, the Wappingers' earliest recorded European contact, their settlements included camps along the major rivers between the Hudson and Housatonic, with larger villages located at the river mouths.
+Settlements near fresh water and arable land could remain in one location for about 20 years, until the people moved to another place some miles away.
+Despite many references to their villages and other site types by early European explorers and settlers, few contact-period sites have been identified in southeastern New York.

-European relations
+17th century

-The first contact with Europeans came in 1609, when Henry Hudson's expedition reached this area on the Half Moon.
+The Wappinger first came into contact with Europeans in 1609, when Henry Hudson's expedition reached this territory on the Half Moon.
 The total population of the Wappinger people at that time has been estimated at between 3,000 and 13,200 individuals.

 Robert Juet, an officer on the Half Moon, provides an account in his journal of some of the lower Hudson Valley Native Americans.
 In his entries for September 4 and 5, 1609, he says: